Powerlearnproject/se-day1-assignment-Pitar254/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+Prompt engineering helps in avoiding confusing or vague answers by helping craft clear and specific prompts for AI

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt: Describe the culture of Kenya

+Improved Prompt:
+Explore the vibrant culture of Kenya by detailing its diverse ethnic groups, traditional music and dance, and the role of festivals in community life.
+Highlight how modern influences are blending with traditional practices to shape contemporary Kenyan society.
+-The Improved prompt is more effective because its specific, focused or clear and direct making it easier for the AI to respond